 (Courtesy of HIR-The Bayit) The award-winning documentary film “GI Jews: Jewish Americans in World War II” will be screened on Thursday, Nov.
 8, at 7:30 p.m., at the Hebrew Institute of Riverdale-The Bayit, 3700 Henry Hudson Parkway East, Bronx, when the synagogue presents its annual Kristallnacht

 Long-time Young Israel of New Rochelle member Vera Koppel was one of five women chosen to be honored at the New Rochelle Chamber of Commerce 2018 Women of Excellence gala awards dinner held this week at The Surf Club on the Sound in New Rochelle.

 Koppel has been living in New Rochelle for over

-The Israel Cancer Research Fund, Connecticut Chapter, will host the Second Annual Heroes for Hope Sunday, October 15, 6 p.m. at Temple Shalom in Greenwich, Connecticut.
+The Israel Cancer Research Fund, Connecticut Chapter, will be paying tribute to three Connecticut oncologists at the Third Annual Heroes for Hope evening on Sunday, November 4, at 6 p.m., at Temple Beth El in Stamford, Connecticut.

 The 2018 community heroes are Beverly Drucker, MD, PhD; Richard

 Elisha Wiesel will be the keynote speaker at The Holocaust & Human Rights Education Center (HHREC) annual benefit dinner, to be held on Thursday, October 25, at the Mamaroneck Beach & Yacht Club.
 Honorees for the event include the president of Iona College, Joseph E. Nyre, Ph.D., and Mitchell Wm.
 Ostrove, board member,